How to Sell on Shopee Singapore [2026]: Fees, Mall, SCO & Ads 2026

 Actionable Insight: Constantly tweak your campaigns to improve your ROAS.
 If a keyword is getting a ton of clicks but zero sales, pause it.
 On the other hand, if a keyword has a fantastic ROAS, consider bumping up its bid to get even more sales.

-Once you have the hang of the basics, you can dig into more advanced strategies for effective ad creation to get the most out of every dollar you spend.
+Once you have the hang of the basics, you can dig into more advanced advertising strategies on Shopee’s Seller Education Hub to get the most out of every dollar you spend.

 Ads are fantastic for grabbing new customers, but Shopee also gives you a bunch of free tools to build loyalty and encourage repeat business.
 These help you build a real community around your shop.